 In Part IB students are assessed by written examination papers.
 Some of the optional papers also have assignment components that contribute to your exam marks.
 Copies of past exam papers are available on the PBS Part IB Moodle site.

-Examinations are held at the end of the Easter term; a timetable will be released in April.
-Most course organisers offer revision lectures or seminars in the Easter term before exams.
+Examinations are held in the Easter term; a timetable will be released in April.